 Disaster Mental Health Training

 Mental Health Professionals play an essential role in disaster response and recovery.
-Disaster Mental Health counseling usually involves short-term, community-based, on-site interventions aimed at meeting the immediate psychological needs of people affected by disasters during and immediately following disaster events.
+Disaster Mental Health Counseling usually involves short-term, community-based, on-site interventions aimed at meeting the immediate psychological needs of people affected by disasters during and immediately following disaster events.

-Although disaster events differ widely, they invariably involve sudden tragedy and loss in peoples lives.
+Although disaster events differ widely, they invariably involve sudden tragedy and loss in people’s lives.
 We accompany them as they struggle to navigate the suffering and uncertainty they face.
 Our primary mission is to provide support, referral, assessment of strengths and limitations, crisis intervention, advocacy, and help to foster coping and resilience.

 There is no universally accepted training model or credentialing for Disaster Mental Health professionals.
 Usually, the minimal requirements are a professional license and a willingness to help (frequently on a pro bono basis).
 Nevertheless, your willingness to make Disaster Mental Health a part of your professional identity should involve specific training and registration with agencies responsible for disaster response.
 This will help to facilitate rapid deployment and decrease the chaos often associated with deployment.

-Training (PDF)
+Training

-Training Courses (PDF)
+Training Courses

 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers an excellent training manual for mental health professionals.
-(PDF)

-Other ways to better prepare yourself include volunteering with the American Red Cross by contacting your local ARC chapter (PDF) or by contacting your state professional organization:
+Other ways to better prepare yourself include volunteering with the American Red Cross by contacting your local ARC chapter or by contacting your state professional organization:

 Georgia Psychiatry Organization

-Georgia Psychologists Organization (PDF)
+Georgia Psychologists Organization

-Licensed Professional Counselors Association of Georgia (PDF)
+Licensed Professional Counselors Association of Georgia

-Georgia Association of School Psychologists (PDF)
+Georgia Association of School Psychologists

-Georgia School Counselors Association (PDF)
+Georgia School Counselors Association

-Georgia Association of Marriage and Family Therapists (PDF)
+Georgia Association of Marriage and Family Therapists

-Georgia Association of Social Workers (PDF)
+Georgia Association of Social Workers

 Additional Training Resources for Mental Health Professionals: